Delta SkyMiles® Blue American Express Card review: One step away from premium travel

 Rates and fees

-Among the best Delta Air Lines credit cards, the Blue Delta SkyMiles credit card offers no annual fee with excellent reward potential.
+Among the Delta Air Lines credit cards, the Blue Delta SkyMiles credit card offers no annual fee with excellent reward potential.
 You can also benefit from $0 foreign transaction fees.
-It charges a variable APR of 17.24 percent to 26.24 percent.
-Unfortunately, it doesn’t offer any zero-interest periods if you needed to transfer your balance or plan for a large purchase.
+It charges a variable APR of 19.49 percent to 28.49 percent.
+Unfortunately, it doesn’t offer any zero-interest periods if you need to transfer your balance or plan for a large purchase.

 How the Delta SkyMiles Blue American Express Card compares to other travel cards with no annual fee

-That said, other airline credit cards are worth considering.
-The Capital One VentureOne Rewards Credit Card has a better welcome offer compared to the other two cards and provides users with 1.25 reward miles for every dollar spent (plus 5X miles one Capital One-booked hotels and rental cars).
-For people who could benefit from a flat-rate card and plan on taking advantage of Capital One’s stellar travel portal, the VentureOne card’s rewards can be lucrative.
+The Capital One VentureOne Rewards Credit Card has a better welcome offer compared to the Delta SkyMiles Blue Amex—20,000 bonus miles if you spend $500 within the first three months–and provides users with 1.25 reward miles for every dollar spent (plus 5X miles one Capital One-booked hotels and rental cars).
+For people who could benefit from a flat-rate card and plan on taking advantage of Capital One’s travel portal, the VentureOne card’s rewards can be lucrative.
+On the downside, if you prefer not to use a specific travel portal, you don’t necessarily get the most out of this card.

 Best cards to pair with the Delta SkyMiles Blue American Express Card